artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 [Renovate][renovate] allows you to set up multiple different `packageRules` and there's a lot of configuration for them.
 I'm not going to go through more than I did, but feel free to read more in their [docs][renovate-packagerules-docs].
-In the `packageRule` that I setup, I specified `packagePatterns` with an astrisk to select all dependencies.
+In the `packageRule` that I setup, I specified `packagePatterns` with an asterisk to select all dependencies.
 Then using `excludePackagePatteners` I excluded anything that started with `@artsy`.
 Finally (and most importantly), I set `enabled` to `false` to disable the dependencies matching those combinations of rules.
 That last part took me a while to figure out.
 When you're building package rules in [Renovate][renovate], think of it as building out a list of operations to perform.